To APIgtt.to.it ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-What does `get_percorso_schedule` return and how do I target a specific date?+
+What does get_percorso_schedule return, and how do I target a specific day?+